artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

    - I would recommend my company to my friends.
    - Staff morale within my department is positive.

 These questions were a sample of the staff culture/organizational health questions that I gathered responses to.
-More importantly, after performing a linear-regression model these questions and our staff retention numbers, I realized that these types of questions correlated most to staff retention.
+More importantly, after performing a linear-regression model on these questions and our staff retention numbers, I realized that these types of questions correlated most to staff retention.
+That staff morale was indeed correlated to staff retention.

-Finally, after I cleaned, processed, and pivoted the data, I created an interactive visualization in Tableau for stakeholders to use.
+Finally, after I cleaned, processed, and pivoted the data, I created an interactive visualization in Tableau for stakeholders to utilize and make decision on.

 **Final Report:**

-The final report had many visualizations, three of which are shareable because they include no unique identifers and respects the data privacy and integrity of all people and parties involved!
-As you can see, there are many filters and granular level cuts of data that can be explored in the final Tableau reports.
-Any stakeholder, client, or user can filter the data however they wanted, along business unit, demographiic filters, experience filters, first generation college status, and even the question type.
+The Tableau report had many dashboards in which users could toggle and play with the data.
+This report helped cabinet level colleagues understand how their staff were feeling and answered numerous questions they had about staff sentiment.
+The annual organizational health report also provided a view of sentiment and feeling over time, which allows for checks on company initiatives and direction.

-**The first visualization is a macro-level view that displayed the various reasons why people left the company, in a quantitative manner.**
+**xxxxxxxx.**

 ![Visualization 1](xxxxxxx.gif)

-**The second visualization is a macro-level view that displayed the various reasons why people left the company, in an open-ended response manner.**
+**xxxxxxxxx.**

 ![Visualization 2](xxxxxxxx.gif)

-**The third visualization displays the employee's satisfaction with the company's benefits and career advancement/professional development opportunities.**
+**xxxxxx.**

 ![Visualization 3](xxxxxxx.gif)